 I wish I would’ve learned to and started composting immediately when we started homesteading.
 Why?
 Because you’re going to be using a lot of dirt!
 Also, where I am in Florida, the ground we walk on is just pure sand.
 Compost is great for so many reasons but to keep things simple for this little article, it adds a plethora of nutrients to your gardens!
 Your plants will thank you.
 If you want to read about how much I love composting and how to keep it simple, check out my “Composting Made Easy“!

 I just started fermenting feed around May of 2018 and I really wish I would’ve known about it much earlier!
 Fermenting feed is so easy to do and it doubles your feed!
 For example, I buy a 50-pound bag of feed and it usually lasts me about 10 days.
 When I ferment my feed, that same bag lasts me around 17-20 days.
 Pretty cool, really.
 It also adds nutrients to the feed and makes it easier to digest for your chickens.
 A major plus?
 Less stinky chook poo!

 IRRIGATION IS YOUR FRIEND

-Along with composting, irrigation is great for so many reasons.
+Along with composting, learning to set up irrigation is great for so many reasons.
 Not only does it cut down on time for you folks who don’t have as much of it, but it also conserves water if you’re system is working well.
 Most people use the black pipe irrigation you can buy at places like Home Depot and I was one of them for a long time.
-Although I still use some of the black pipe on my trees, I use PVC in my gardens.
+Although I still use some of the black pipes on my trees, I use PVC in my gardens.
 I do this for a couple of reasons.

 - I personally hate dealing with the black pipe.
 Maybe I’m doing it wrong, but I find it hard to assemble certain parts.
 It’s not bad enough to stop me from using it, though.
 I use the black piping on all my bushes and trees – places where the layouts will never move.
 This takes me to the second reason.